pooyanazad/Backup/README.md

 Dont forgot to change permition: chmod +x backup.sh</br>
 This application is my production daily backup script and it will keep your last 5 days backup also added some function to keep every 15th of month backup for 2 years as a monthly backup</br>
 </br>
-I want to add some option to this script with your help:</br>
+I want to add some fetures to this script with your help and idea:</br>

-- Add email part to sent notification if process goes fail
+- Add email part to sent notification if process goes fail (we can use and API or some linux package and send directly)
 - You can share your idea!</br>
 </br>
 You can find me: Pooyan.azadparvar@gmail.com </br>